weaviate/weaviate-io/developers/weaviate/more-resources/write-great-bug-reports.md

 - If you see a stack trace from your language-client you can make an educated guess about where the error occurred.
-If the stack trace contains a network request, a non-2xx HTTP status code or an error message containing information about shards and indices, there is a good chance the bug occurred inside the Weaviate server.
+If the stack trace contains a network request, a non-2xx HTTP status code or an error message containing information about shards and indexes, there is a good chance the bug occurred inside the Weaviate server.
 If you see something that is very specific to the client's language however, it may be an indication that the error occurred in the client.